Aiven-Open/klaw-docs/docs/setup-configuration/settings.md

   stop.
 - **Schemas Retrieval**
-  Every Apache Kafka® implementation may not have Schema Registries; hence, it may not be required to query a schema registry server when a request is made.
+  Every Apache Kafka® implementation may not have schema registries; hence, it may not be required to query a schema registry server when a request is made.
 You can enable this by updating the property `klaw.getschemas.enable`.
 By default, it is false.